-- 12 If you chose a Custom setup, you will now see the Select Features dialog box. - Click on any feature in the list to see the feature description and the space requirements for the selected set of features.
+- 11 If you chose a Custom setup, you will now see the Select Features dialog box. - Click on any feature in the list to see the feature description and the space requirements for the selected set of features.
 It is recommended that you install the manuals and sample programs if you plan to program with the Agilent IO Libraries; however, you may omit them to save space. - Select the check box for each feature to be installed.
-Clear the check box for each feature to omit. - When you are done selecting features, click Next >. - 13 The Start Copying Files dialog appears; click Install to begin copying files. - If the Microsoft .NET Framework version 2.0 has not previously been installed on your PC, IO Libraries will install them; this may take up to ten minutes.
+Clear the check box for each feature to omit. - When you are done selecting features, click Next >. - 12 The Start Copying Files dialog appears; click Install to begin copying files.

+If the Microsoft .NET Framework has not previously been installed on your PC, or if IO Libraries requires a newer version, IO Libraries will install it; this may take up to ten minutes.
 The Microsoft .NET Framework provides necessary infrastructure for Agilent IO Libraries Suite utilities, as well as for .NET programming tools and many other applications.
-You will only need to install the .NET Framework once, even if you remove and reinstall or upgrade your IO Libraries Suite.

-itart Copying Files Review settings befo nformation to start copying the program files.
-If you want to rev , click Back.
-If you are satisfied with the settings, click Next to Current Settings: 10 Libraries Suite Dir IVIComponents VISA Directory: Selected Features: IVIComponents VISA Directory: s Directory: C:\Program Files\VI Foundation\VI : C:\VXIPNP\ Ŧ IVIComponents VISA Directory: Selected Features: Agilent VISA as Manuals s Directory: C:\Program Files\VI Foundation\VI : C:\VXIPNP\
+Start Copying Files Review settings before copying fi iles.
+I start copying the program files.
+If you want to review or If you are satisfied with the settings, click Next to begin Current Settings: Program Files\Agilent\IO Libraries Suite :\'Program Files\IVI Foundation\IVI '\ ŕ Selected Features: Agilent VISA as primary Manuals Examples Ŧ Agilent VISA as primary Manuals • Ŧ